-It contains a table visible only while Sensors detect traffic anomalies.
 The rows represent active anomalies, sorted by start time in descending order.
 The columns are:

-No The unique index of the anomaly.
-Click it to open a detailed anomaly report.
-Prefix The IP address/class of the traffic anomaly and its reverse DNS.
+No Unique index of the anomaly.
+Click it to open a detailed anomaly report Prefix The IP address/class subject of the traffic anomaly, and its reverse DNS.
 In front of the prefix, the arrow indicates the direction of traffic: inbound when the arrow is pointing towards the prefix, or outbound when the arrow is pointing away from the prefix.
-Click it to open a new tab with data specific to that prefix.
-IP Group The IP group of the prefix.
-Click it to open a new tab with data specific to that IP group.
-Anomaly A short description of the anomaly.
-Value (Latest) The peak value of the abnormal traffic.
-The latest value is displayed between parentheses.
-Sensor Which Sensor detected the anomaly.
-Click it to open a new tab with data specific to that Sensor.
-From The time and date when the anomaly started.
-Latest Alarm How much time has passed since the most recent detection of the anomaly.
-Pkts/s - Bits/s The latest packets/second and bits/second throughput of the TOTAL decoder.
-Severity The exact rule severity and link severity are displayed as a tool-tip.
+Click it to open a new tab or window with data specific to that prefix.
+A cloud icon located on the right of the prefix indicates that the IP is external, thus not included in the IP Zone IP Group The IP group of the prefix.
+Click it to open a new tab with data specific to that IP group Anomaly A short description of the anomaly Value (Latest) The peak value of the abnormal traffic.
+The latest value is displayed between parentheses Sensor Interface On which Packet Sensor or Flow Sensor Interface the anomaly was detected.
+Click it to open a new tab with data specific to that Sensor Interface From The time and date when the anomaly started Latest Alarm How much time has passed since the most recent detection of the anomaly Pkts/s - Bits/s The latest packets/second and bits/second throughput of the IP decoder Severity The exact rule severity and link severity are displayed as a tool-tip.
 The rule severity field graphically represents the ratio between the abnormal traffic and the threshold value.
-Every bar represents 100% of the threshold value.
+Every bar represents 100% of the threshold value